Schedule

 • Bacterial: Brucellosis, Leptospirosis, Meloidosis, Plague, Q-fever, Rickettsia, relapsing fever and bacterial meningitis

-Field visit to Ethiopia (Jan 29th – Feb 12th 2022)
+Field visit to Ethiopia or Tanzania (Jan 24th Feb 8th 2026)